boots-edu/textbook/source/text/2-loops/arrays.md

 Arrays are an extremely important data structure because they allow us to store a collection of objects.
 We can build arrays out of any built-in or user-defined type we want, including out of other arrays.

-In Typescript, the size of the array does not need to be defined.
+In TypeScript, the size of the array does not need to be defined.
 It will grow as necessary to hold the data placed into it (NOT TRUE IN C or C++).

 Each element in the array has an index (starting at 0) which we can use to access the individual elements